elastic/integrations/packages/ti_eclecticiq/docs/README.md

 ### Update strategies

-You must set the **same** _Update strategy_ for both the EclecticIQ Outgoing Feeds Integration instance and the EclecticIQ Intelligence Center outgoing feed it retrieves data from.
+You must set the **same** _Update strategy_ for both the EclecticIQ Integration instance and the EclecticIQ Intelligence Center outgoing feed it retrieves data from.

 Update strategies are how a feed decides to pack data from